NorthernWidget-Skunkworks/Project-Okapi/README.md

 ### Initialize
 1. Ensure that all connections are secure and SD card is inserted
 2. Turn battery pack on
-3. Wait for GREEN - GREEN - 5x Blue Flash.
+3. Wait for GREEN - GREEN - 5x Blue Flash
 	- If you see this, the logger is properly recording data.
-To double-check, go to "Check".
+To double-check, go to "Check"
-	- If you see a different flash pattern, go to "Error".
+	- If you see a different flash pattern, go to "Error"

 ### Check
-1. After going through "Initialize", wait 2-3 minutes.
+1. After going through "Initialize", wait 2-3 minutes
 2. Follow the instructions in the "Download" section
-3. Check to make sure that all the data are being recorded at the proper (UTC) time.
+3. Check to make sure that all the data are being recorded at the proper (UTC) time
-4. Check that valid values are being recorded for sensors.
+4. Check that valid values are being recorded for sensors
 7. Whether or not files are properly recorded, return to "Initialize"
 	- If files are not recorded, replace the SD card, check all connections, turn the logger back on, and try again